Safeguard your kids online 24/7

 How to sign up

-You can now sign up for Cyber Guardian at just $2.70/mth via My M1 app or at any M1 Shop outlets islandwide.
+You can now sign up for M1 Cyber Guardian at just $2.70/mth via My M1 app or at any M1 Shop outlets islandwide.
 First-time subscribers to Cyber Guardian can enjoy free six months subscription.
-Visit www.m1.com.sg/cyberguardian for more information.
+Click here for more information.

 Contest time

-Stand to win Grab vouchers by sharing your parenting tips on Cyber Wellness!
+Stand to win Grab vouchers by sharing your parenting tips on cyber wellness!
 10 participants with the most creative answers will walk away with $60 worth of Grab vouchers each!
-The contest will end on 21 August 2018.
-Hurry, participate now at
+Contest ends on Aug 21.
+Hurry, click here to participate now!

 What’s more, older kids will not be able to delete the app to get past the controls.